maliMirkec/personal-website/site/articles/a-story-of-becoming-a-web-developer.md

 ---
 layout: index
-title: A Story of Becoming a Web Developer
+title: A story of becoming a web developer
 date: 2020-04-20 17:27:03
 tags:
   - blog